Avestan period: Arya and Iranian identity

 The people of the Avesta consistently use the term Arya (𐬀𐬌𐬭𐬌𐬌𐬀, airiia) as an endonym.
 In Western Iran, the same term (𐎠𐎼𐎡𐎹, ariyaʰ) appears in the 6th and 5th century BCE in several inscriptions by Darius and Xerxes.
-In the inscriptions, the use of the word "Arya" already indicates a sense of a wider, shared cultural space; modern scholars interpret Avestan and Old Persian "Arya" as the expression of a distinct Iranian identity.
-This identification of "Arya" with "Iranian" is, however, context-specific.
+In the inscriptions, the use of the word Arya already indicates a sense of a wider, shared cultural space; modern scholars interpret Avestan and Old Persian Arya as the expression of a distinct Iranian identity.
+This identification of Arya with "Iranian" is, however, context-specific.

 The term Arya (आर्य, ārya) also appears in ancient India as the endonym of people in the Vedic period.
-The people of the Vedas—the oldest Hindu scripture, composed in Sanskrit—and the people of the Avesta share a wide range of linguistic, social, religious, and cultural similarities; scholars conclude that the two branched from an older Indo-Iranian people.
+The people of the Vedas—the oldest Hindu scripture, composed in Sanskrit—and the people of the Avesta share a wide range of linguistic, social, religious, and cultural similarities.
+Scholars, therefore, conclude that the two branched from an older Indo-Iranian people.
 It is not known if these two peoples continued to interact after their branching, since neither the Avesta nor the Vedas make any unambiguous reference to the other group.

-The Avesta also mentions a number of people with whom the Arya were in continuous contact called the Turiia, Sairima, Sainu and Dahi; all appear to be Iranian-speaking peoples.
-The Turiia are the Turanians of later legends; they were said to live in Transoxiana, the Central Asian historical region between the Amu Darya (or Oxus) and Syr Darya rivers.
-The Sairima and Dahi have been identified with the Sarmatians and Dahae by linguistics; the identity of the Sainu is unknown.
-Scholars equate these peoples with Iranic nomads of the Scytho-Siberian world who lived in the steppe zone of northern Central Asia.
+The Avesta also mentions a number of people with whom the Arya were in continuous contact called the Turiia, Sairima, Sainu and Dahi.
+All appear to be Iranian-speaking peoples.
+The Turiia are the Turanians of later legends, and were said to live in Transoxiana, the Central Asian historical region between the Amu Darya (or Oxus) and Syr Darya rivers.
+The Sairima and Dahi have been connected with the Sarmatians and Dahae by linguistics.
+The identity of the Sainu, however, is unknown.
+Scholars connect these peoples with Iranic nomads of the Scytho-Siberian world who lived in the steppe zone of northern Central Asia.

 Religion

 Zoroaster was an innovator or reformer within the Ancient Iranian religion.
 There are no direct sources on the religious beliefs of the Iranian peoples before Zoroaster, but scholars use allusions from Zoroastrian texts and comparisons with the historical Vedic religion of Ancient India.
 Similarities in rituals of Zoroastrianism and the Vedic religion suggest a common origin in the Proto-Indo-Iranian religion.
 The exact nature of Zoroaster's reforms remains a subject of scholarly debate, but the hostility described by the early Zoroastrian community suggests that the reforms were substantial.
-A prime target of Zoroaster's criticism was the Iranian cult of the Daevas.
-These supernatural beings appear in the Vedic religion and in later Hinduism as gods called Devas, and it is assumed that they had at some point also been the gods of the Iranian peoples.
+A prime target of Zoroaster's criticism was the Iranian cult of the daevas.
+These supernatural beings appear in the Vedic religion and in later Hinduism as gods called devas, and it is assumed that they had at some point also been the gods of the Iranian peoples.